-Rogier Kievit is on the MRC Programme Leader Track at the Cognition and Brain Sciences Unit, a Sir Henry Wellcome fellow and a Fellow of Fitzwilliam College, University of Cambridge.
+Rogier Kievit is Professor of Developmental Neuroscience at the Donders Institute in Nijmegen and Senior Associate Scientist at the Cognition and Brain Sciences Unit, University of Cambridge.
 He studies the rise and fall of cognitive functions across the lifespan by relating brain function, brain structure and cognition in developing populations using multivariate modeling techniques.
-Specifically, I use a variety of structural equation models to capture the changing relationship between mind and brain across lifetime.
+Specifically, I use a variety of structural equation models to capture the changing relationship between mind and brain across the lifespan.
+CV

 I am interested in healthy aging, and especially in why some people seem to age much better (or more successfully) than others.
 In my first project, I used psychometric techniques in a large-sample, multimodal dataset to further understand the associations between leading an active lifestyle and cognitive health.
 Currently, I am exploring how we can better measure brain structure throughout the lifespan.
 Here, I am looking at detailed structural MR imaging metrics that might allow for a biologically more accurate picture of the human brain, hopefully allowing us to better describe and quantify healthy neural aging.
 I like engaging the public and writing for popular audiences.
 I wish there were more women in leadership and that Cambridge were closer to the mountains.

 Marie Deserno visited the lab in 2018 to work on longitudinal developmental dynamics in children at risk for autism.
 She used latent growth curve models to study the interplay between motor and language development in early childhood.
-She is currently finishing her PhD at the University of Amsterdam on network approaches to autism.
+She is currently a Rubicon Fellow at the Max Planck Centre for Human Development in Berlin.
 You can read about her current work here

 Susanne de Mooij